Sara-Tucker/c-sharp-notes/basics-of-computing.md

 Variables or methods that are visable/accessible everywhere.

 Local scope:
-Variables or methods that have local scope (this includes instances of classes) are accessible only in the current code block.
+Variables, methods, or objects that have local scope are accessible only in the current code block.

 <br>